‘Whether seductively delivering stalwarts like Sweet Nightingale and Brigg Fair

 On 18th March 2013 Jackie released an album of lullabies supported by two Lullabies tours in April and October 2013 during which she ran afternoon lullaby workshops for 0-4 year olds followed by an evening concert, based around the lullabies theme, for adults.

-The project as a whole will also include a new archive of lullabies collected by Jackie, being lodged in the Vaughan Williams Memorial Library at Cecil Sharp House in London, the home of the English Folk Dance & Song Society.
+The project as a whole includes a new archive of lullabies collected by Jackie, being lodged in the Vaughan Williams Memorial Library at Cecil Sharp House in London, the home of the English Folk Dance & Song Society.

 ‘She must now surely be considered among the highest echelons of the modern wave of British folk acts.’ fRoots